Roller coaster: Roller coaster design and statistics

+Health concerns

+Some sources have shown concern over the ability of roller coasters to cause head trauma and serious injury such as the tearing of axons and damaging of blood vessels.

 Types

 Roller coasters are divided into two main categories: steel roller coasters and wooden roller coasters.
 Steel coasters have tubular steel tracks, and compared to wooden coasters, they are typically known for offering a smoother ride and their ability to turn riders upside-down.
-Wooden coasters have flat steel tracks, and are typically renowned for producing "air time" through the use of negative G-forces when reaching the crest of some hill elements.
+Wooden coasters have flat steel tracks, and is usually supported with a lattice or truss.
+The vast majority of roller coasters operating today are made with steel.
 Newer types of track, such as I-Box and Topper introduced by Rocky Mountain Construction (RMC), improve the ride experience on wooden coasters, lower maintenance costs, and add the ability to invert riders.

-A third classification type is often referred to as a hybrid roller coaster, which utilize a mixture of wood and steel elements for the track and structure.
+A third classification type is often referred to as a hybrid roller coaster, which use a mixture of wood and steel elements for the track and structure.
 Many, for example, have a track made out of steel and a support structure made from wood.
 RMC has notably redesigned wood coasters that have either deteriorated from age or been deemed by parks as too costly to maintain.
 RMC often replaces the wood track with their patented steel I-Box track design, while reusing much of the ride's wooden structure, resulting in a smoother ride with the incorporation of new design elements, such as inversions, sharper turns, and steeper drops.

-Although the term wasn't widely used or accepted until the 21st century, one of the oldest examples is Cyclone at Luna Park, which opened in 1927.
+Although the term "hybrid roller coaster" wasn't used until the 21st century, one of the oldest examples is Cyclone at Luna Park, which opened in 1927.
 It features a wood track and steel structure.
 Other older examples include mine train roller coasters, many of which were built by Arrow Dynamics.
-The term hybrid became more prominent after the introduction of New Texas Giant at Six Flags Over Texas opened in 2011.
+The term hybrid became more prominent after the introduction of New Texas Giant at Six Flags Over Texas in 2011.
 Many in the industry, however, continue to classify coasters strictly by their track type only, labeling them either steel or wood.

 Modern roller coasters are constantly evolving to provide a variety of different experiences.
 More focus is being placed on the position of riders in relation to the overall experience.
-Traditionally, riders sit facing forward, but newer variations such as stand-up and flying models position the rider in different ways to change the experiences.
-A flying model, for example, is a suspended roller coaster where the riders lie facing forward and down with their chests and feet strapped in.
+Traditionally, riders sit facing forward, but variations such as stand-up and flying models position the rider in different ways to change the experiences.
+A flying model, for example, places riders lying down and facing forward with their chests and feet strapped in.
 Other ways of enhancing the experience involve removing the floor beneath passengers riding above the track, as featured in floorless roller coasters.
-Also new track elements – usually types of inversions – are often introduced to provide entirely new experiences.
+Unique track elements, such as new inversions, are often introduced to provide entirely new experiences.
+One variation, a shuttle roller coaster, reverses at some point throughout the course of the ride to traverse the same track backwards.
+Parks have also experimented with using virtual reality to augment the coaster experience.